Kansas up, Michigan down in Way-Too-Early Top 25 for 2019-20

 Previous: next in line

-Arizona and Washington both have more high-end talent than Colorado, but the Buffaloes finished last season winning eight of their final 10 regular-season games -- and now they bring back all five starters and everyone who played a key role in Pac-12 play.
-There's a good chance they're the best team in the league for the first couple months of the season, if not longer.
-McKinley Wright is one of the best guards in the league, while Tyler Bey is vastly underrated on a national level.
+Arizona and Washington have more high-end talent than Colorado, but the Buffaloes finished last season winning eight of their final 10 regular-season games -- and now they bring back all five starters and everyone who played a key role in Pac-12 play.
+There's a good chance they'll be the best team in the league for the first couple of months of the season, if not longer.
+McKinley Wright is one of the best guards in the league, and Tyler Bey is vastly underrated on a national level.
 Tad Boyle hasn't been to the NCAA tournament since 2016, but that drought should end next season.

 23. Marquette Golden Eagles